This could be the greatest Lego set of all time - KEYT | KCOY

 Lego has teased a set that lets nostalgia geeks build the original Nintendo console, which debuted in the United States in 1985.
 The NES came with a “Super Mario Bros.” cartridge, and so, too, does this Lego set.
 It even comes with a CRT “tube” TV, with dials, a stand and an antenna for good measure.

-Although Lego’s tweet revealing the new set is super hard to see, you can make out what’s in it if you turn your brightness all the way up.

-Luckily, you don’t have to squint, because the set leaked on VJGamer, a Japanese website.
+The set leaked on VJGamer, a Hong Kong website.
 The site shows off all the pieces, including the TV, which let’s you “play” the Mario game with a crank on the side.
 Mario can jump around the screen, smashing blocks and Goombas.

 It will reportedly cost $250, which ain’t cheap.
 But as anyone with Lego-obsessed kids can attest to, sticker shock is just part of buying Legos.
 For a set that contains 2,646 pieces, that’s still pricey but not out of the ballpark for what similar sets cost.